7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 6/exercise 2.md

 ```

-Here's the format string I used:
+Here's the format string I used for output to the log file:

 ```erlang
            error (might not be something convertible to a string, so I used ~w)